Hiroshima Domain: History

 Asano Nagaaki, the second son of Asano Nagamasa, who served as Gobugyo under the Toyotomi administration, became the feudal lord of Aki and eight districts of Bingo from the Kishu Domain.
 Despite being smaller than the Fukushima territory, it gained approval from the shogunate with a detection level of 426,000 koku.
 Hiroshima benefited from excellent maritime transport through the Seto Inland Sea route with Osaka and established a monopoly on timber, iron, paper, and other goods from the early stages of its establishment.
 Additionally, it made significant profits by skillfully manipulating rice market prices and purchasing rice from other domains at low prices.

 Chosei followed the policies of the Fukushima clan era while simultaneously adopting a strict approach towards local clans in order to modernize the governing structure.
 Mitsunori, the second lord of the domain and Nagaaki's second son, was the grandson of Tokugawa Ieyasu.
 With permission from the shogunate, Mitsunori distributed 50,000 koku to his illegitimate brother, Nagaharu Asano, establishing the Miyoshi domain as a branch domain.
 Mitsunori focused on improving the roads and was granted permission to use the surname Matsudaira.

 The third lord of the domain, Asano Tsunaaki, who was Mitsuaki's eldest son, had Kujo Michifusa's daughter as his legal wife and successor wife.
 Michifusa's mother was Toyotomi Kanshi, the daughter of Toyotomi Hidekatsu.
 As a result, the Asano clan inherited the bloodline of the Toyotomi clan through the female line.

 After the death of the 14th shogun, Tokugawa Iemochi, and the defeat of the shogunate army in the Second Long March, the Hiroshima domain gradually aligned itself with the Choshu Domain.
 In 1867, they formed an alliance with the Choshu and Satsuma clans to overthrow the Shogunate.
 However, their plea to restore imperial rule to the 15th Shogun, Tokugawa Yoshinobu, was seen as opportunistic, leading to mistrust and their removal from the mainstream of the Meiji Restoration.
 Despite this, the Hiroshima Domain joined the government army and fought in the Boshin War.

 In 1869, the 12th lord of the domain, Asano Nagakoto, became the governor of the Hiroshima Domain after the restoration of land ownership.
 The domain reported a total debt of 3,742,290 ryo to the Meiji government in the same year.
 In 1871, the Hiroshima Domain was abolished and became Hiroshima Prefecture, along with the establishment of prefectures nationwide.
 Reports indicated that there were over 830,000 ryo of uncollected domain bills, which were to be exchanged by the Meiji government, after the abolition of domains and the establishment of prefectures.

 Hiroshimashinden Domain

 The Hiroshimashinden Domain (広島新田藩), founded in the 1730s by Asano Nagakata, member of the Asano clan, received 30,000 koku of rice.
 Governed by daimyo Edo Sadafu, the main family lived in Edo.
-In 1864, the Hiroshimashinden Domain established a Yoshida Jinya in Yoshida, now Akitakada City.
+In 1864, the Hiroshimashinden Domain established a Yoshida Jinya in Yoshida, now Akitakata City.
 By 1869, it was absorbed into the Hiroshima Domain, ending the Hiroshimashinden Domain.